-- 1 First, in the Edit page, edit a foreground clip onto track V2, and a background clip with a more interesting sky onto track V1. - With that done, open the Color page and follow the instructions in the section titled "Using a Qualifier Key to Create Transparency" in Chapter 30, "Working in the Node Editor," to key the sky, and use that key to create a region of transparency in the foreground clip that lets the background sky clip in track V1 show through.
+- 1 First, in the Edit page, edit a foreground clip onto track V2, and a background clip with a more interesting sky onto track V1. - With that done, open the Color page and follow the instructions in the section titled "Using a Qualifier Key to Create Transparency" in Chapter 52, "Channel Splitting and Image Compositing," to key the sky, and use that key to create a region of transparency in the foreground clip that lets the background sky clip in track V1 show through.